 - Dangerous and defective products.
 When a manufacturer fails to warn its users about the risks, fails to properly test, or falsely advertised a product, consumers are entitled to seek justice for the complications suffered.

 - Burns, Brain Injury, & Severe Injuries.
 Permanent and Severe injuries such as burns and brain damage can affect your ability to perform daily tasks due to decreased cognitive ability or impaired motor skills.

 - Class action consumer issues.
 When a company or manufacturer acts in a way that harms many people, those victims can save time, energy, and resources by grouping together to hold that party responsible.
 Though these actions take time, they have been known to be an effective way to protect the rights of victims and obtain compensation from those at fault.

 - Wrongful death.
 If a member of your family is killed in an accident, surviving loved ones do have a right to pursue legal action to get justice for their relative and compensation to support those experiencing financial hardship as a result.

-> If you or someone you love has suffered injuries in a situation described here, or if you aren’t sure if your accident or injury falls into one of these categories, call the legal team at DeLoach, Hofstra & Cavonis, P.A., today at 727-397-5571.
+If you or someone you love has suffered injuries in a situation described here, or if you aren’t sure if your accident or injury falls into one of these categories, call our Seminole personal injury lawyer today at 727-397-5571 for a free consultation.
 We can help answer your questions and determine just what your legal options may be.

-> What Kinds of Compensation Can Florida Injury Victims Recover?
+What Kinds of Compensation Can Florida Injury Victims Recover?

-> Under state law, Florida injury victims can recover financial compensation to pay for a number of bills and recover money that is lost because of the injury.
-Often, victims must miss work due to their injuries, or they aren’t able to perform the same tasks as before the accident.
+Under state law, Florida injury victims can recover financial compensation to pay for a number of bills and recover money that is lost because of the injury.
+Often, victims must miss work due to their injuries, or they are not able to perform the same tasks they could before prior to their injury.
 As a result, victims need reimbursement to continue to live a secure life.
 In Florida, victims may recover compensation for:

-> - Current medical bills
+- Current medical bills